 \section{Higgs dynamics with a negative Hubble mass term}

 We consider the cosmological evolution of a Higgs field $S$ which is in the representation of the group $G$, e.g., $G = {\mathbb Z}_2$, U(1), SU(2).
 If $S$ has a vacuum expectation value that is nontrivial under transformations, $S \rightarrow U^{-1} S U$, where $U$ is a unitary operator of $G$ on the Hilbert space, the symmetry is spontaneously broken.
-The topological defects would be formed and remain if there is a period when such a symmetry is dynamically restored within the cosmological history after inflation.
+Topological defects would be formed and persist if there is a period when such a symmetry is dynamically restored in the cosmological history after inflation.